tajnur007/proposal-string-replace-from-last/README.md

 }
 ```

 This approach has the downsides, the regular expression itself can be slightly more complex to understand and debug.
 Performance might be slightly slower due to the regex engine's overhead.
-If the `substring` contains special characters that have meaning within regular expressions (e.g., ., *, +, ?, $, ^, etc.), the regex needs to be properly escaped to avoid unexpected behavior.
+If the `substring` contains special characters that have meaning within regular expressions (e.g., ., *, +, ?, $, ^, etc.), the regex needs to be properly escaped to avoid unexpected behaviour.

 An alternate solution is to combine `.lastIndexOf()` with `.substring()`: